acarapetis/shroudstone/README.md

 * `duration` (str): Game duration (e.g. "15m10s")
 * `result` (str): Your game result (Win, Loss, Unknown)
 * `map_name` (str): Name of the map on which the game was played (extracted from replay file)

+## Contributing

+Contributions are welcome - feel free to open a PR, or message Pox on the Stormgate Discord if you want to discuss with me first.